Get Approved for up to $35,000 in 3 minutes

 The process of reporting crypto is different whether your income is considered a taxable capital gain or business income.
 If it is considered income, there is a form called the T-2125, also known as the Statement of Business and Professional Activities.
 Because this is business income tax, you are able to write off anything related to your business like subscriptions, internet bills and any office related expenses.

-If your crypto income is a capital gain, or you have any capital losses, those can be claimed under Section 3.
-As we mentioned before, capital gains taxes applied meaning you only pay tax on 50% of the gain.
+If your crypto income is a capital gain or you have any capital losses, those can be claimed under Section 3.
+As we mentioned before, capital gains taxes apply, meaning you only pay tax on 50% of the gain.
 If you have capital losses and can’t use them, they can be carried forward to the next year.
 And, just like with day trading taxes, the superficial loss rule applies to crypto as well.

 Valuing Cryptocurrency